Care and protection/assessment orders

 - the family needs ongoing support.

-Sometimes a person may oppose the request for a care and protection order.
+Sometimes a guardian or parent may oppose the request for a care and protection order.
 Then the court may grant an interim care and protection order so that the child is safe until all of the evidence can be heard.